 Recycling in College Owned Houses

 It is the responsibility of occupants to comply with the recycling guidelines for the City of Richmond.
 Generally the City of Richmond recycles glass, cans, plastics and newspaper without glossy inserts.
 The City does NOT recycle cardboard through the residential program.
 Items should be placed in the blue Richie Rollers provided at the curb on the appropriate bi-weekly pick-up date.
 For a comprehensive look at where to recycle items in the Richmond and Wayne County area visit Richmond Recycling Resources.
+Students wishing to recycle cardboard boxes should break them down and can take them to the bins located east of Facilities building.

 Energy conservation and efficiency are key elements of the Comprehensive Sustainability Plan.
 Efforts to reduce energy usage across the campus include efficiency upgrades and behavioral change methods.
 Students in computer science working groups have installed real time campus wide energy metering that is displayed on their website as well as installing building level energy meters on several residence halls.
 Data from building meters is displayed at an energy monitoring kiosk in the entrance to Dennis Hall.
 Earlham also has begun participating annually in the Earlham Energy Wars, as a competitive way to encourage students to conserve energy in their residence halls.